-If you live in Baltimore, you already know it’s a family friendly city, but there may be some great things to do with kids that you’ve overlooked.
-As a visitor, prepare to be amazed at how easy it is to get around the city and how many free or cheap activities and attractions there are for kids.
+If you live in Baltimore, you already know it’s a family-friendly city, but there may be some great things to do with kids that you’ve overlooked.
+As a visitor, see how many free or cheap activities and attractions there are to do with your kids.

-If you’d like to keep up with the latest deals, discounts and free events happening around Charm City, be sure to sign up for the Baltimore on the Cheap Newsletter.
+If you’d like to keep up with the latest deals, discounts and free & cheap events happening around Charm City, be sure to sign up for the Baltimore on the Cheap Newsletter.
 You can also follow us on Facebook and on Twitter.

-- At the Baltimore Museum of Art, admission is free everyday.
+2. At the Baltimore Museum of Art, admission is free everyday.
 Use the family activity booklets in the African, American and Modern galleries.
 Take an audio guided tour of 20 items of special interest to kids.
-Participate in Free Family Sundays (2-5 p.m.), with hands-on art-making workshops.
+Participate in Free Family Sundays (2pm-5pm), with hands-on art-making workshops.

-- Get wet and stay cool in the 53 interactive jets of the Walter Sondheim Fountain in West Shore Park on the Baltimore Waterfront.
+4. Get wet and stay cool in the summertime in the 53 interactive jets of the Walter Sondheim Fountain in West Shore Park on the Baltimore Waterfront.
 West Shore park features a “great lawn” that provides fun, family-friendly opportunities at the harbor.

 6. Check out Fort McHenry, the place where American troops stopped a British invasion during the War of 1812 and also inspired our national anthem.
 Listen to a ranger talk.
 Watch weekend drill, musket and artillery demonstrations.